RedisLabs/redislabs-docs/content/rc/rc-quickstart.md

     "world"
     ```

-    See the [commmand list](https://redis.io/commands/) for a list of all Redis commands.
+    To try other Redis commands, see the [commands reference](https://redis.io/commands/) for help.

 ### Redis client

-Different programming languages use different connection clients to interact with Redis databases.
-Each client has its own syntax and installation process, so read the documentation for the client you are using before running your code.
+Different programming languages use different connection clients to interact with Redis databases, and each client has its own syntax and installation process.
+For help with a specific client, see the client's documentation.

-The connection wizard contains code snippets to connect to your database for the following programming languages:
+The connection wizard provides code snippets to connect to your database with the following programming languages:

 - node.js using [ioredis](https://github.com/luin/ioredis#quick-start)
 - .NET using [StackExchange.Redis](https://stackexchange.github.io/StackExchange.Redis/)